JoshDavies/CV/README.md

 > Measure Twice, Cut Once.

+For me, programming combines my two passions; problem solving & creativity.
 My previous career in the fast paced industry of property management taught me the importance of planning ahead & adapting to new problems.
 Prior to this, I studied illustration at university & was a gallery represented Artist.
-For me, programming combines my two passions; problem solving & creativity.

-For me, the best quality about tech is it's sense of community and that it is constantly growing.
-I am eager to join a passionate company that provides oppertunities for myself to become a better developer.
+The best quality about tech is it's community and that it there is always something new to learn.
+I am eager to join a passionate company that provides oppertunities to become a better developer.

 -------------
 # Example Projects